lrns/opera-gcal-sd/README.md

 * Syncing Tasks from Google Calendar is not possible because of limitations of Google Calendar Data API

 ## Changelog
+* 2.5 - Estonian, Italian and Russian translations
 * 2.4 - fixed time zone settings, added German and Japanese translations, 12h clock option
 * 2.3 - Czech translation, more debug options
 * 2.2 - option to change language independently from browser's language.
 Turkish translation